SimonLittleFly/progress-bar/README.md

-# Progress bar, by Simone
+# Progress bar, by Simone Moschetta

 A simple progress bar made in React with a fetch API (http://pb-api.herokuapp.com/bars): the select box allow to change the progress bar that you want to modify;